linannie/linannie.github.io/projects/proj-1.md

 {% include image.html image="projects/proj-1/home.PNG" %}

-Have you ever stopped to ask yourself what color something really was?
-Have you ever seen a color and wondered exactly what that shade was?

 **Introduction**

 Suppose you were hiking on a Yosemite trail and you encountered a dainty patch of flowers that